symbol/symbol-docs/source/concepts/harvesting.rst

 AccountLinkTransaction
 ======================

-Announce an AccountLinkTransaction to delegate the account importance to a proxy account.
-By doing so, you can enable delegated harvesting.
+Announce an AccountLinkTransaction to delegate the account importance to a remote account.

-In order for the proxy account to be accepted as the ``remoteAccountKey`` for delegated harvesting, it needs to meet the following conditions:
+In order for the remote account to be accepted for delegated harvesting, it needs to meet the following conditions:

 * It cannot own any mosaics.
 * It cannot be a cosignatory of any other account.
 * It cannot be a multisig account.
-* It cannot already be a delegated account for another account.
+* It cannot already be a remote account for another account.
-* It cannot have its own delegated account.
+* It cannot be its own remote account.

 Furthermore, for the duration that the account is used as a delegated account, it is restricted from: